philipellisis/csd-docs/docs/PinOne/Configuring/index.md

 [![Get the config tool](./img/button.svg)](https://github.com/philipellisis/arduino-virtual-pinball-board/releases/download/v2.2.1/pinone-config-tool.2.2.1.exe)

 On a Mac or Linux?
-You can always download other releases from here, or see all releases for all platforms [releases](https://github.com/philipellisis/arduino-virtual-pinball-board/releases)
+You can always download other releases from here, or see all releases for all platforms [releases](https://github.com/philipellisis/arduino-virtual-pinball-board/releases).
+Mac users should also see the [Mac Setup](./mac-setup.md) guide, and Linux users should see the [Linux Setup](./linux-setup.md) guide for a required connection workaround.

 Configuring the PinOne board is designed to be extremely simple.
 Just plug the board into your PC via a USB connection and run the configuration utility.
 The most recent version can always be fetched directly [here](https://github.com/philipellisis/arduino-virtual-pinball-board/releases/download/v2.2.1/pinone-config-tool.2.2.1.exe) Once running, click the `connect` button and you should see all the options appear on the side menu so you can easily test and configure the board.